ctankei/bootstrap-tab-gallery/README.md

 # tab-gallery
 tabs and gallery for bootstrap websites

+html portion of code
-code is pulled together from bootstrap components for user-friendly tab and gallery layout
+pulled together from bootstrap components for user-friendly tab and gallery layout

 colleentan.com